 For example, see Assumption 1(d) of \cite{seo2007smoothed} and Assumption 1 of \cite{mukherjee2020asymptotic}.
-This assumption can be weakened to allow for bounded $V$ as ``Conditionally on $X$, the distribution of $V$ has a positive density on an interval $A$ such that $\inf A < \inf_{\psi \in \Theta^{\psi}, x \in \text{supp}(X) } - |x'\psi| $ and $\sup A > \sup_{\psi \in \Theta^{\psi}, x \in \text{supp}(X) } |x'\psi| $," where $\text{sup} (X)$ is a support of the distribution of $X$.
+This assumption can be weakened to allow for bounded $V$ as ``Conditionally on $X$, the distribution of $V$ has a positive density on an interval $A$ such that $\inf A < \inf_{\psi \in \Theta^{\psi}, x \in \text{supp}(X) } - |x'\psi| $ and $\sup A > \sup_{\psi \in \Theta^{\psi}, x \in \text{supp}(X) } |x'\psi| $," where $\text{supp} (X)$ is a support of the distribution of $X$.
 Intuitively, the support of $V$ has to cover a possible variation in $X'\psi$.
 For simplicity, however, we impose the unbounded condition throughout.
-It must be noted that Assumptions \ref{covariates assumption}(a) and (b) are weaker than assumptions on covariates in \cite{wei2018change} in the sense that we allow $X$ to contain discrete variables.
-Assumption \ref{covariates assumption}(d) rules out cases where either $Z$ or $U$ is a subset of $(V, X)$.

 The following proposition shows the identifiability of $(\theta_0, \lambda_0)$, which is a prerequisite for consistency.

 \begin{proposition} Assume Assumptions \ref{a survival time and a censoring time}-\ref{covariates assumption} hold.
 Then, $(\theta_0, \lambda_0)$ is identified from the distribution of $(T, \delta, W)$. \end{proposition}